dkyazzentwatwa/cypher-flock/README.md

 Cypher Flock builds on the open research and field work of others in the WiFi detection space.
 The target-list and signature work in this repo is credited in the code and datasets where it originated.

-## License

-If you want, I can add a real license file next.
-For now this repo is documented as a personal project fork under the Cypher Flock name.